 - Graduate Support Program: graduate support staff, emphasizing college preparedness, work with students, families and secondary schools to ensure a successful transition to high school.
 We stay connected to our alumni by providing personal guidance and support, tutoring assistance, and, in many cases, financial aid.
 Our Graduate Support Program provides ongoing financial, social, and academic support for our graduates throughout their high school years and support throughout the college application process which is one of the reasons our students excel relative to their peers.

-There are 80 students in middle school at Saint Ignatius School in the Hunts Point section of the South Bronx for the 2016-2017 academic year.
-We also serve 90 of our alumni in high school through our Graduate Support Program.
-These high school students, who include Saint Ignatius School graduates as well as graduates of Nativity Mission Center, receive academic support and often financial support to ensure the outstanding rate of high school graduation and college enrollment that our program has achieved.
+There are 74 students in middle school at Saint Ignatius School in the Hunts Point section of the South Bronx for the 2017-2018 academic year.
+We also serve 82 of our alumni in high school and 85 in college through our Graduate Support Program.
+These students receive academic support and often financial support to ensure the outstanding rate of high school graduation and college enrollment that our program has achieved.
 Our goal is to increase enrollment to 90 students (30 per grade) for sixth through eighth grade while maintaining a very favorable teacher-student ratio.
 Our dream is to serve even younger children (4th and 5th graders) so that they can acquire valuable skills and values at an earlier age.

 Our parents and families are our most effective means of recruitment for new families.
 Typically, relatives and friends of current and past students apply after hearing the good news about Saint Ignatius School.
 Parents and guardians are invited to an information night in mid-January to explain to prospective students/families how our school community operates, including our goals, values, and expectations we have for students and families.
 Students and families then complete a thorough application that includes teacher recommendations, student and a parent essay, and financial records.
 We then invite prospective students to Saint Ignatius to take part in Math and ELA classes taught by our teachers, where teachers and administrators observe student interactions and engagement.
 We also administer an in-house academic exam to assess each candidate’s basic skill levels in reading, writing and math.
 The last step in the admissions process is for teachers and administrators to conduct home interviews with students and families.
 Acceptance letters are mailed in early May.